 Ranjangaon has a good number of restaurant options.
 The Mahaganapati Temple Trust also operates an Annapurna Bhojanalaya, which provides afternoon lunch.

 Shivneri Fort is the birthplace of Chatrapathi Sivaji.
-The fort is visible from the Vighneshwar Vinayak Temple and also houses a small temple dedicated to Goddess Shivani, after whom Chatrapathi Sivaji was named.
+The fort is visible from the Vighneshwar Vinayak Temple and also houses a small temple for Goddess Shivani.
 Devotees travelling to Ozar and Lenyadri Ashtavinayak temples also stop at this Fort as it is a place of interest.

 Other Ashtavinayak Temples

-- Mayureshwar Temple, Morgaon: This is the first of the Ashtavinayak temples.
-Devotees begin and end their journey at the Mayureshwar Temple.
+Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
 The temple got its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
-The Mayureshwar Temple is located at Morgaon, 70 km from the Mahaganapati Temple.
+It is in Morgaon, 70 km from the Mahaganapati Temple.

-- Siddhi Vinayak Temple, Siddhatek: This temple is the second in the list of Ashtavinayak Temples.
-Lord Vishnu is believed to have appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
-Lord Siddhi Vinayak is considered to be the only idol with the trunk pointing towards the right.
-The Siddhi Vinayak Temple is in Siddhatek, 74 km from the Mahaganapati Temple.
+Siddhi Vinayak Temple, Siddhatek: Lord Vishnu appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
+Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
+It is in Siddhatek, 74 km from the Mahaganapati Temple.

-- Varad Vinayak Temple, Mahad: This temple is the fourth in the list of Ashtavinayak Temples.
-Lord Ganesh is referred to as Varadha Vinayak, the Lord who grants boons and wishes.
-The Varadha Vinayak Temple is in Mahad, 192 km from the Mahaganapati
+Varad Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
+It is in Mahad, 192 km from the Mahaganapati

-- Chintamani Temple, Theur: This temple is the fifth in the list of Ashtavinayak temples.
-Lord Ganesh is believed to have retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
-The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was known as Chintamani Vinayak.
-The Chintamani Temple is located at Theur, 42 km from the Mahaganapati Temple.
+Chintamani Temple, Theur: Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
+The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence became famous as Chintamani Vinayak.
+It is in Theur, 42 km from the Mahaganapati Temple.

-- Girijatmaj Temple, Lenyadri: This temple is the sixth in the list of Ashtavinayak Temples.
-Goddess Parvathi is believed to have performed penance at this place to have a child.
+Girijatmaj Temple, Lenyadri: Goddess Parvathi performed penance at this place to have a child.
 Her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
-The Girijatmaj Temple is in Lenyadri, 75 km from the Mahaganapati Temple.
+It is in Lenyadri, 75 km from the Mahaganapati Temple.

-- Vighneshwar Vinayak Temple, Ozar: This temple is the seventh in the list of Ashtavinayak Temples.
-Vighnasur, the demon was sent by Lord Indra to disturb King Abhinandan’s prayer.
+Vighneshwar Vinayak Temple, Ozar: Lord Indra sent Vighnasur to disturb King Abhinandan’s prayer.
 The troubled devotees turned to Lord Ganesh who defeated the demon at this place.
-The Vighneswar Vinayak Temple is located at Ozar, 74 km from the Mahaganapati Temple.
+It is in Ozar, 74 km from the Mahaganapati Temple.